Podcasts like Science Friday

 Website Apple Spotify YouTube

-New discoveries, everyday mysteries, and the science behind the headlines - all in about 10 minutes, every weekday.
+New discoveries, everyday mysteries, and the science behind the headlines — in just under 15 minutes.
 It's science for everyone, using a lot of creativity and a little humor.
-Join host Maddie Sofia for science on a different wavelength.MORE Hosts Regina G. Barber, Emily Kwong
+Join hosts Emily Kwong and Regina Barber for science on a different wavelength.If you're hooked, try Short Wave Plus.
+Your subscription supports the show and unlocks a sponsor-free feed.
+Learn more at plus.npr.org/shortwaveMORE Hosts Regina G. Barber, Emily Kwong

 Email ****@npr.org